 Pictures of Gemstones

-You might conclude from this that video is the answer, not still photos.
-But one thing that a still photo can do is get very close to the subject, so that very fine details can be seen.
+You might conclude from this that video is the answer, rather than still photos.
+This has led us to add videos of some gemstones.
+But a still photo can show very fine details.
 This is a critical goal of any good gemstone photograph, particularly if the viewer is looking at the photo with a purchase in mind.
 A good gemstone photo can be almost as detailed as looking at a gemstone under 10x magnification with a jeweler's loupe.

-Since gemstones may show show different characteristics from different perspectives, we photograph each gem from 3 angles, including one shot that provides a detailed view of the pavilion (bottom half) of the gemstone.
+Since gemstones may show varying characteristics from different perspectives, we photograph each gem from 3 angles, including one shot that provides a detailed view of the pavilion (bottom half) of the gemstone.
 The different views of the gem allow the viewer to judge the proportions of the cut and the facet angles, as well as detect any inclusions that may be present.

 We always take our photos under lighting that emulates natural daylight.
 We also change the color, texture and reflective properties of the background according to the type of gem we are photographing.
 Adjusting the lighting environment to get the best result is critical, but success only comes from trial and error.

 There is one thing that detailed gem photos cannot show, and that is the weight and size of the gem.
 When we photograph our stones we always try to fill the frame with the subject, so that our customers can see as much detail as possible.
 But this means that a 10 carat stone will appear to be the same size as a 1 carat stone!
 Occasionally a customer will contact us to tell us that the stone he received was much smaller or bigger than he expected.
 A picture may be worth a thousand words, but please do not overlook the words in the size and weight description.